 < Next changes >

-5.1.2.1.4 Procedures for DRBs mapped on RLC AMand for LWA bearers when the reordering function is used
+5.1.2.1.4 Procedures for DRBs mapped on RLC AM, for DRBs mapped on RLC UM and for LWA bearers when the reordering function is used

-For DRBs mapped on RLC AM and for LWA bearers, the PDCP entity shall use the reordering function as specified in this section when:
+For DRBs mapped on RLC AM, for DRBs mapped on RLC UM, and for LWA bearers, the PDCP entity shall use the reordering function as specified in this section when:

 - the PDCP entity is associated with two AM RLC entities; or

+- the PDCP entity is associated with four UM RLC entities; or

 - the PDCP entity is configured for a LWA bearer; or

-- the PDCP entity is associated with one AM RLC entity after it was, according to the most recent reconfiguration, associated with two AM RLC entities or configured for a LWA bearer without performing PDCP re-establishment.
+- the PDCP entity is associated with one AM RLC entity or two UM RLC entities after it was, according to the most recent reconfiguration, associated with two AM RLC entities or four UM RLC entities, or configured for a LWA bearer without performing PDCP re-establishment.

 The PDCP entity shall not use the reordering function in other cases.